baliga-lab/cmonkey2/README.md

 * csh (for running MEME)
 for the human setup, Weeder 1.4.2 is needed

+for running the unit tests (optional):

+* python-xmlrunner

 for running the monitoring application (optional):

 * CherryPy 3